eboesch/IonosphereModel/README.md

 - `num_workers` is the number of cpus that will be used in the DataLoader.
 We recommend 8-32.
 In the `srun` arguments, set `--cpus-per-task` to the same number as `num_workers`.
 If the number of cpus is large, the `--mem-per-cpu` argument can be set to a lower number to keep the total shared memory constant.
 - `use_reorganized_data`: Whether to use the original dataset for training (`false`) or the reorganized dataset (`true`).
 Set to `true` for pretraining and to `false` for fine-tuning.
 - `pretrained_model_path`: Path to a pretrained model.
 If specified, the weights of such model will be loaded for training and the architecture related config parameters will be ignored.
 If set to `null`, a new model is initialized with random weights using the architecture related config parameters.
 For pretraining or training a model from scratch, we set `pretrained_model_path` to `null`.
 For fine-tuning, `pretrained_model_path` needs to point to the desired pretrained model folder.

+Check the config files under `config/` for a full description of each variable parametrizing the trainings.

 ### Available configs: Pretraining, fine-tuning and mock trainings